chase-hunter/chase-hunter.github.io/README.md

 # pascalmichaillat.org - Source Code and Content

-This repository contains the source code and content for Chase Hunter's website at https://pascalmichaillat.org.
+This repository contains the source code and content for website at https://pascalmichaillat.org.

 ## Source code